 - Move foundation bolts which interfere with the floor Joists or the LVLs by cutting off the foundation bolt and install a Titan anchor in a location between the framing. - If the location of any of the floor joist or LVLs falls on top of a foundation bolt, cut off the foundation bolt even with the top of the sill plate.
 An angle grinder works best. - Drill a new hole and install a Titan anchor bolt several inches to either side of the cutoff bolt.
-Ensure the Titan will fall within the required spacing for anchor bolts. - Start the hole with a 5/8" wood spade bit.
+Start the hole with a 5/8" wood spade bit.
 Then, before drilling completely through the sill plate, use an SDS drill and an 8" long 9/16" masonry drill bit to finish the hole.
 It is best to remove the sill plate and continue drilling to ensure the hole is deep enough.
 Clean out the concrete dust from the hole. - Insert the bolt and use a large ratchet wrench and a 3⁄4" socket to drive the Titan anchor down through the sill plate into the foundation. - 2.
 Add missing bolts. - If any of the sill plates do not have an anchor bolt installed within 1' of the end of the board, install a Titan anchor as described above.